jhlipton/Thanksgiving/ReadMe.md

 ### Graphing:

-I chose side-by-side bar graphs to show the relative numbers of pies and desserts.
+I chose side-by-side bar graphs to show the relative numbers of pies and desserts, as well as counts for each type of pie and dessert.